 Robespierre, leader of the Jacobins, led Reign of Terror; crushed Royalist and Girondist (moderates,

-Corday stabbed Marat) insurrections; Robespierre beheaded Danton; Thermidoreans beheaded
+Corday stabbed Marat) insurrections; Robespierre beheaded Georges Danton; Thermidoreans beheaded

 Robespierre; Directory of five members established 1795; launched Napoleonic Wars; 1799 coup